top of page

 • 💧 Stay hydrated and avoid salty foods.

-• 🛌 Sleep with your head elevated.
+• 🛌 Sleep on your back with head elevated.

 At Time For You Aesthetics in South Woodford, we guide every client — especially first-timers — through their healing process with personalised advice and expert care.